standuply/standuply-webhooks/README.md

 # Standuply Webhooks

 Standuply will send an HTTP POST request to your endpoint.
 The event will be in the `Content-Type: application/json` format.
-Take a look to TypeScript types below to understand the message structure. `WebhookMessage` is the root of message.
+Take a look at TypeScript types below to understand the message structure.
 ```typescript
 interface WebhookMessage {
     reportName: string;